 Tomato potato psyllid (TPP) is a significant production pest for a range of plants including potato, tomato, eggplant, capsicum, chilli, tamarillo, sweet potato, mint and goji berry.

 It is now established in and around Perth in Western Australia.
+If you think you have seen the tomato potato psyllid anywhere else in Australia, call 1800 084 881.

 About the pest